daodu-tobi/HR-Performance-Analysis--EXCEL/README.md

 - Analysis

-  - Calculation of total employee in the company using card visual for the display
+  - Calculation of total employee in the company using card visual for the dislay

   - calculation of total male and female employees with their respective percentage